 This structure is located in a level area and a concrete pathway to the shelter.
 The structure provides a group grill and accommodates 56 people.
-The closest accessible restroom would be at the visitor center or the Alta Shelter area.
+The closest accessible restroom is at the visitor center or the Alta Shelter area.

 This is also a heavy-timber 1930s CCC shelter.
 It accommodates 70 people and provides a water fountain.
 This area is situated on a hill and has not been modified for accessibility.
-The closest accessible restroom would be at the visitor center.
+The closest accessible restroom is at the visitor center.

 Henry Babler Enclosed Shelter

 This area is a good example of the 1930s CCC architecture.
 It has heating and air conditioning and can be reserved throughout the year by groups for meetings or events.